Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/export-the-mutation-function.md

 }
 ```

-Next up we setup a Stripe Account
+Next up we will setup a Stripe Account